tjadunn/Give-Me-Music/README.md

-# Give-Me-Music
+## Give Me Music

-Scala data pipeline which aggregates the music contained in youtube links from tweets on a Kafka topic
+Scala data pipeline which uses Structured Streaming & Akka to aggregate the music contained in youtube links from tweets on a Kafka topic

 Service fingerprints each link and returns song and artist names contained within